grendel-consulting/dotfiles/README.md

 You may need to explicitly grant permissions to various tools: Flux, Ice, Rectangle

+You may opt to install the Kolide Launcher agent

 ### Maintenance

 Regular maintenance tasks should be handled through scripts here too.